asokolsky/x-bound.examples/README.md

 # Resource-bound Apps

-Here you will find examples of resource-bound applications along with recommendations on how to identify the bottleneck using mostly command line utilities.
+Here you will find examples of resource-bound applications (python3 scripts) along with recommendations on how to identify the bottleneck using mostly command line utilities.
 Both Linux and Windows are covered.

 ## Examples by Resource